“The older you get, the better you get unless you’re a banana.”

 Now that I'm in my 40s, I wholeheartedly believe: I’m in my prime — that what I do now will pay off in my decades ahead.
 In so many ways, I feel like I’m just getting started with coming into my own.
 I’m on a mission to redefine, reinvent, and disrupt what midlife means, and I’ll be damned if anyone stops me.

-About Laurie White, our managing editor
+About Gretchen Kalwinski, our managing editor

 About Lauria Locsmondy, our beauty & wellness editor